-- Have a high school diploma or a General Education Development (GED®). - · Have a valid Social Security number. - Have financial need. - Be a U.S. citizen or eligible non-citizen. - Be enrolled in a program that leads to a degree or certificate (degree-seeking). - Be registered with Selective Service, if required. - Must certify that you will use federal financial aid only for educational purposes. - Must not be in default on a federal student loan or must not owe money on a federal grant. - Make satisfactory academic progress.
+- Have a high school diploma or a High School Equivalency Diploma (GED® or HiSET®). - Have a valid Social Security number. - · Have financial need. - Be a U.S. citizen or eligible non-citizen. - Be enrolled or accepted for enrollment for the purpose of obtaining a degree or certificate. - Be registered with Selective Service, if required. - Must certify that you will use federal financial aid only for educational purposes. - Must not be in default on a federal student loan or must not owe money on a federal grant. - Make satisfactory academic progress.